 1940: First performance of “Sinfonia da Requiem” given by Sir John Barbirolli at Carnegie Hall, New York.

 1941: Awarded Library of Congress Medal for services to Chamber Music.

 1942: Britten returns to England to live at Snape in Suffolk.
 Exempted from Military service as a conscientious objector.

 1945: First performance at Saddler’s Wells, London of the opera “Peter Grimes”.
 (The original story of Peter Grimes appears in the 1812 book “The Borough” by George Crabbe).

 1948: First Aldeburgh Festival, created by Britten and the tenor Pears.

-1952: Accompanied Peter Pears in a Schubert recital at the Salzburg Festival.
+1952: He accompanied Peter Pears in a Schubert recital at the Salzburg Festival.
 He also conducted many works by Mozart, Bach, Elgar and Schumann.

 1953: Britten is created a Companion of Honour.

 1956: Hears Gamelan music and visits a Japanese Noh Play for the first time.

 1957: Elected honorary member of the American Academy of Arts and letters.

 1960: Britten meets Shostakovich and Rostropovich.

 1964: He is given the Aspen Award.

 1965: Appointed a member of the Order of Merit.
 Moves publishing house to Faber.

-1967: Queen Elizabeth the Second opens the Maltings concert all at Snape.
+1967: Queen Elizabeth the Second opens the Maltings concert hall at Snape.

 1969: The Maltings burns down.